50s General Knowledge 50 Trivia for Seniors Fun English Quiz

 1950s

-42. In which year, the U.S. Securities and Exchange Commission had brought Crowell-Collier, an administrative action against American Stock Exchange?
+42. In which year, did the U.S. Securities and Exchange Commission bring Crowell-Collier, an administrative action against the American Stock Exchange?

 1957

-43. In 1959, Archbishop Makarios elected 1st president of which country?
+43. In 1959, Archbishop Makarios was elected 1st president of which country?

 Cyprus